appdev-lessons/helper-methods-part-2/content.md

   #------------------------------
 end
 ```
-{: mark_lines="6"}

 That's it.
-We can comment out all seven routes, including the named route helper methods we defined after `as:`, and just write `resources "movies"` and all those routes and helper methods will be defined in our app!
+We can comment out all seven routes, including the named route helper methods we defined after `as:`, and just write `resources :movies` and all those routes and helper methods will be defined in our app!
 Boom.

+---